compsocialscience/summer-institute/2023/beijing/index.md

 Participation is restricted to graduate students, postdoctoral researchers, and early career faculty.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About 25 participants will be invited, and participants are expected to fully attend and participate in the offline entire two-week program in Beijing.
 This event is free of charge.
 The participants are expected to cover their own travel and accommodation expenses during this event. **But we will provide 300 RMB per day*12 days merit-based scholarships for up to 10 participants.**

 [Application materials](https://compsocialscience.github.io/summer-institute/2023/beijing/apply) are due 11:59 pm on ~~May 1, 2023~~ May 7, 2023 (Beijing time).
-We will notify applicants solely through e-mail by sicss_beijing@163.com around June 9th，and will ask participants to confirm their participation very soon thereafter.
+We will notify applicants solely through e-mail by sicss_beijing@163.com around June 9th, and will ask participants to confirm their participation very soon thereafter.

 For any questions, please contact us at sicss_beijing@163.com.